 CSRD (Corporate Sustainability Reporting Directive) requires EU companies to disclose non-financial information in compliance with ESRS (European Sustainability Reporting Standards).
 ESRS covers multiple themes including climate change, biodiversity, social matters (workers, communities, etc.), and governance — requiring a broader scope of disclosure than ISSB standards.

-Japanese large companies with EU sales exceeding €150 million may fall under direct CSRD application from 2028.
+Non-EU companies with EU sales exceeding €150 million may fall under direct CSRD application.
 Companies approaching this threshold need to begin preparation now.

 The core of CSDDD is "an obligation to address confirmed risks."
-When a European company identifies human rights or environmental risks in its supply chain, it is obligated to develop and implement plans to address those risks.
+When an in-scope company identifies human-rights or environmental risks in its chain of activities, it must develop and implement plans to address those risks.
 As part of that response, suppliers may be requested to provide information, undergo audits, or receive improvement recommendations.

-Three Channels Through Which CSRD and CSDDD Reach Japanese Companies
+Three Channels Through Which CSRD and CSDDD Reach the Supply Chain

 CSRD supplier information collection